-"While these products can be used with retinol-based products, you do not want to use these products one right after the other, particularly if you have sensitive skin," warned Dr. Imahiyerobo-Ip.
+"While these products can be used with retinol-based products, you do not want to use these products one right after the other, particularly if you have sensitive skin," Dr. Imahiyerobo-Ip says.
 If you must use acid washes, she suggested using them in the morning and using your retinol-based products at night followed by a gentle moisturizer.

 Word to the wise: never start pairing immediately, no matter which product combinations you're using.
-"Always allow your skin to adjust to one product for at least a week before you add on a second product to prevent any confusion about potential allergic reaction should you experience one," said Rachel Nazarian, M.D., dermatologist at Schweiger Dermatology Group in New York City.
+"Always allow your skin to adjust to one product for at least a week before you add on a second product to prevent any confusion about potential allergic reaction should you experience one," Rachel Nazarian, MD, dermatologist at Schweiger Dermatology Group in New York City, says.
 "It's slightly more relevant for those with sensitive skin who are more prone to develop allergies to products, but it can happen to anyone, so expose your skin to one product at a time."